-Binod P.G is a senior principal member technical staff in the CGBU division of Oracle Corporation.
-He is the architect of OCCAS product and is leading JSR 359 to revise SIP Servlet Specification.
+Binod P.G is an Architect in the CGBU division of Oracle Corporation.
+He is the architect of OCCAS and WSC products and also lead SIP Servlet expert group.
 Previously, at Sun Microsystems, he was an architect of the Project SailFin and a co-specification lead of the Java EE Connector Architecture 1.6 Expert Group .
 In the past, he was involved in the development of many areas of the glassfish applicaton server, including Java EE Service Engine, Server Startup, Connector 1.5, JDBC, Connection Pool and JMS provider integration.
 He is also one of the owners of Generic Resource Adapter for JMS project.
 Prior to joining Sun in 2000, he has worked on a number of server side software technologies including IMS PL/1 programs in IBM Mainframes and internet projects in Microsoft IIS.

 Daniel Blaukopf is the technical lead for the Sun Java Toolkit for CDC.